 It's illegal to commit an assault, battery or criminal threat against anyone.
-But if the alleged victim is your fiancé, spouse, cohabitant, dating partner or the parent of your child, California domestic violence laws make the allegation much more serious.
+If the alleged victim is your fiancé, spouse, cohabitant, dating partner or the parent of your child, California domestic violence laws make the allegation much more serious.

 We will go to court with you, hire an investigator to assist in the case and try to keep families together, thus reducing the stress and hardship to your family.
 A stay away order will also require you to sell or remove your guns from your access.
 This is typically a reasonable " cooling off period " , but you'd want your attorney to address these issues if this is a concern.

 Once a stay way order is issued, you will not be allowed to possess a gun.
-This may be a hardship if your job, such as being a police officer, requires you to carry a gun.
+This may be burdensome if your job, such as being a police officer, requires you to carry a gun.
 For many Northern Californians, the tradition of hunting is important.
 You will not be allowed to hunt with a gun during this period of time.
 You must turn in your guns to law enforcement or transfer ownership to a licensed gun dealer or family member.
 We can assist with the paperwork needed for this issue.
+Even if gun ownership is needed to protect you livestock or family form aggressive wildlife, you'd loose your gun rights.
 We will fight to keep you employed and defend your case!

 Innocent People Get Accused

 Unfortunately, innocent people get wrongly accused of domestic violence all the time in California.
 Often times, an accuser will make a false allegation of domestic abuse out of anger or jealousy, or to gain the upper hand in divorce or child custody proceedings.
 Sometimes what appears to the police to be a domestic battery was really an accident, or the arrested person having acted in self-defense during a mutual struggle.
 (Please visit our page on the California laws of self-defense for further discussion).